Waffle/waffle/Docs/tomcat/TomcatWindowsLoginJAASAuthenticator.md

 * debug: Set to "true" to enable debug mode.
 In debug mode the module will output information about successful logins, including group memberships.
 * principalFormat: Specifies the name format for the principal.
 * roleFormat: Specifies the name format for the role.
+* mapRolesFromDomainGroups: Specifies domains for which security group names will be mapped to roles without including the domain in the role name.
+These roles will added in addition to roles added through the roleFormat option.
+In most uses cases, the need for both the roleFormat and the mapRolesFromDomainGroups should not be required.
 * allowGuestLogin: Allow guest login.
 When true and the system's Guest account is enabled, any invalid login succeeds as Guest.

 Note: While the default value of `allowGuestLogin` is "true", it is recommended that you disable the system's Guest account to disallow Guest login.
 This option is provided for systems where you don't have administrative privileges.